Guide: Sunglasses for children & babies

 Guide: Solglasögon för barn & bebisar

-CE marking and ISO 12312-1:2013 (A1:2015) Make sure your sunglasses are CE marked and meet the requirements of ISO 12312-1:2013 (A1:2015).
-This marking guarantees that the product is safe and complies with EU health and environmental regulations.
+CE marking and ISO 12312-1:2013 (A1:2015) Make sure the sunglasses are marked with CE and meet the requirements of ISO 12312-1:2013 (A1:2015).
+This marking guarantees that the product is safe and complies with the EU's health and environmental regulations.

 UV400 protection for maximum sun protection Choose sunglasses with UV400 protection, which means they block 100% of harmful UVA and UVB rays.
-Children's eyes are extra sensitive to UV radiation, so this protection is crucial.
+Children's eyes are especially sensitive to UV radiation, so this protection is crucial.

 FAQ - Sunglasses for children

 • Children's eyes are more sensitive to UV radiation than adults', which can lead to permanent damage if they are exposed to too much sun.
-Sunglasses with UV400 protection effectively protect the eyes. .
+Sunglasses with UV400 protection effectively protect the eyes..

-• The CE marking shows that the sunglasses comply with the EU's safety standards according to ISO 12312-1:2013 (A1:2015).
+• The CE marking shows that the sunglasses comply with the EU safety standards according to ISO 12312-1:2013 (A1:2015).
 This means that they provide sufficient protection against UV radiation and have been tested for safety.

 • Check that the sunglasses have UV400 protection.
-This means that they block both UVA and UVB rays, providing full protection against the sun's harmful effects.
+This means they block both UVA and UVB rays, providing full protection against the sun's harmful effects.

 • Yes, BPA is a chemical that can be harmful to both children and the environment.
 Therefore, always choose BPA-free sunglasses to protect your child's health.